BANGLADESH

 EDUCATION IN EMERGENCIES

-Street Child is supporting the Rohingya refugee children by providing access to both face-to-face and remote education in Cox’s Bazar and Bhasan Char Island in Bangladesh.
-We are one of the very first INGO’s providing access to remote education on Bhasan Char Island.
-We are using solar-based audio devices to provide educational content that does not require internet or electricity.
-Community volunteers and social mobilisers are supporting the team to ensure that children are learning without barriers.
+Street Child is supporting local organisations that work with Rohingya refugee children by providing access to both face-to-face and remote education in Cox’s Bazar and Bhasan Char Island in Bangladesh.
+We were one of the very first INGO’s supporting access to remote education on Bhasan Char Island.
+This programme uses solar-based audio devices to provide educational content that does not require internet or electricity.
+Community volunteers are supporting the team to ensure that children are learning without barriers.

 CHILD PROTECTION

-Street Child is leading the localisation work in Bangladesh by championing local actors through providing access to adequate funding, enhancing leadership to advocate in different sectors and donors, empowering local actors to the global and national authority, and providing capacity-building support using Street Child’s organizational development tool.
-Currently, Street Child has 15 local partners in Bangladesh, across Dhaka, Chittagong, and Cox’s Bazar, who are providing support with education, child protection, mental health, and life skills to marginalized children and local communities.
+Currently, Street Child is working with local partners in Bangladesh, across Dhaka, Chittagong, and Cox’s Bazar, who are providing support with education, child protection, mental health, and life skills to marginalised children and local communities.

 NEWS & MEDIA